 Kristin Good, RDH, M. Ed, QOM

 Kristin earned her Associate of Applied Science and Bachelor of Science in Health Policy and Administration Concentration in Dental Hygiene from Pennsylvania College of Technology in 2005.
 She then continued on to earn her Master of Education in Health Education from Pennsylvania State University in 2007.
 She took the Orofacial Myology course in 2016 and did pass the written exam of the Certified Orofacial Myologist (COM®).
 She completed her written and clinical components and obtained her Qualified Orofacial Myologist (QOM) in January 2020.
-In the past year she has also obtained her Public Health Dental Hygiene Practitioner license (PHDHP) and is currently working to get her Certified School Dental Hygienist (CSDH).
+She is also a Public Health Dental Hygiene Practitioner (PHDHP) and is a Certified School Dental Hygienist (CSDH).

 Kristin is a very kind, caring, compassionate individual who puts her heart into everything she does.
 She attends many continuing education courses to keep learning as much as she can to stay abreast of new information.